-- All staff have regular Continuing Professional Development (CPD) - Training is sourced by the Headteacher and the SENDCo and uses relevant outside services in conjunction with identified needs. - Medical training to support pupils with medical care plans such as Epi-pen training. - The current SENDCo completed the National Award in Special Educational Needs Co-Ordination
+- All staff have regular Continuing Professional Development (CPD) - Training is sourced by the Headteacher and the SENDCo and uses relevant outside services in conjunction with identified needs.

+- Medical training to support pupils with medical care plans such as Epi-pen and Asthma training. - The school are working with the PINS Project to support further development. - Online training from the Behaviour Support Services is also utilised - The school works with the Virtual School to support further development.